Last updated on February 7, 2019

 A Year In Provence

 This an Englishman’s book about France.
 Mayle is patient.
 Good gawd, he is patient.
-He is not as entirely comfortable with touching as the French are.
+He is not as entirely comfortable with touching and hugging as the French are.
 And, at least in the beginning, while still learning the customs of country life, he has a typical English ‘charm’ about him.
 This is something akin to bull in a china shop compared to the French.

 A large part of the book, and of his education, revolves around the renovation of his home.
 After finally settling upon some locals to perform the remodel, Mayle and his wife mostly wait.
 For months.
 Completely unlike anyone I would dream of hiring, these folks show up whenever they feel the urge.
 They might lay a stone or two or maybe build a wall if they’ve brought the correct materials.
 But work is generally secondary to visiting.
 And to drinking.
 And to eating.
 If this is life in Provence then I’m ready to pack.
 Assuming, of course, that one can pay one’s bills like this.